edisonyls/COMP90018/README.md

 Communicate with your local server and db:

 Navigate to `~/backend/backend-controller/src/main/java/comp/comp90018/Application.java` and run the java file.
 After the local server is running, navigate to the `~/client/utils/utils.js` file, and change the BASE_URL to your machine's IP address.
 Then you can run the client with `npm start` on your terminal.

+### Run on Android Studio
+If you want to run the code in android studio, you would need to follow the content [here](https://docs.expo.dev/workflow/prebuild/).
+In short, you can generate native source code running a prebuild.
+In your terminal type `npx expo prebuild`.
+This should create the ios/ and android/ folders with the native code.

 ### API Endpoints
 Note: You will need to make the backend running before accessing the following content.